neu-se/pomelo/README.md

 * The presence of -Dpomelo.fuzz.quiet indicates that the standard output and error of the forked fuzzing campaign JVMs should be discarded.
 By default, the standard output and error of the forked fuzzing campaign JVMs is redirected to the standard out and error of the Maven process.
+* \<F\> is a list of JaCoCo report formats to be generated.
+The formats XML, HTML, CSV are supported.
+By default, all formats are generated.

 ## License